twandylue/Hahow-Recruit/README.md

 - Some code in order to emphasize purpose and explain ideas.(Ex: In cache mode use cache data directly)
 - Explain the effects of third party library (Ex: nock)
 - Some special cases for judging the response from third party api response.（Ex: if status = 200 , but data.code = 1000 ）
-- The code of config file (nginx/node.conf, docker-compose.yaml) 使用comment來分辨local or production environmen需使用版本
+- The code of config file (nginx/node.conf, docker-compose.yaml) use comment to distinguish local or production environment

 ## Difficulty

-### API simulates unstable state
+### Hahow API simulates unstable state

 Discovered that even if the status code is 200, Hahow’s API would provide wrong data.
-Because of the above, I tested the API with artillery.io and found that the incorrect rate is about 1/3.
+Because of the above observation, I tested the API with artillery.io and found that the incorrect rate is about 1/3.
 Therefore, I designed retry mechanism in the code so the app can retry until it gets the right format of response.
-The maximum retry count can be configured in **.env** file.
+The maximum retry counts can be configured in **.env** file.

-- retryLimit :
+- RERTY_LIMIT :
-    - retry count 0 hahow API server data error rate 1/3
+    - Hahow API server data error rate about 1/3.
-    - recommended to use 3 data error rate approximate 1%
+    - Recommended to set RERTY_LIMIT to 3, then data error rate approximate 1%.

 - authenticate :
-    - if headers has name or password, need to check authenticate, if error return
+    - If header's key has name or password, need to check authenticate.
+If authenticate fail, return statusCode 400.
-    - if authenticate statusCode200 but not ok, treated as not auth
+    - If authenticate sussess but the response message is not 'OK', treated the request as not authenticate user.

+### Fargate

+I have heard of fargate when I was reading and looking for docker-related information, but I have never had time to do research.
+After learning about the content of this hahow assessment project, I felt that I must study and use it because it is really cool!

+The biggest problem encountered is the SSL setting.
+Because the EC2 architecture carries the SSL certificate through nginx, but at fargate architecture, you can choose not to use nginx.
+Later, I found the information and said that it can be implemented through load balancer.
+Therefore, I host the domain through Route53 and point to the load balancer.
+In addition, I manage the SSL certificate through certificate manager.
+It can directly set the load balancer to mount fargate to https.

 ## Bonus

 ### rate limiter

-In order to prevent High-rate DDoS attacks on API server, I designed rate limiter Implement rate limiter through redis, and change the limit frequency through **.env** file
+In order to prevent high-rate DDoS attacks on API server, I designed rate limiter.
+Implement rate limiter through redis, and change the limit frequency through **.env** file.
 ```
-retryLimit = 3
+RERTY_LIMIT = 3
 ```

 ### cache mode control

-若API重複使用次數多,且較無即時性需求,可將.env file中的改為 'on'
+If the API is reused a lot and there is no need for real-time data, you can change the .env file to 'on'.
 ```
-cacheMode = 'on'
+CACHE_MODE = 'on'
 ```
-可讓相同暫存在redis中,節省重複撈取流量,及節省時間
-（預設為off）

-### fargate
+The data can be temporarily stored in redis, saving repeated fishing traffic, and saving time.
+(The default is 'off')

 ## API Documentation